-In accordance with The National Association of Insurance Commissioners (NAIC) regulations, Carelon Health Options coordinates benefits for behavioral health and substance use claims when it is determined that a person is covered by more than one health plan, including Medicare:
+In accordance with the National Association of Insurance Commissioners (NAIC) regulations, Carelon coordinates benefits for behavioral health and substance use claims when it is determined a person is covered by more than 1 health plan, including Medicare:

-• When it is determined that Carelon Health Options is the secondary payer, claims must be submitted with a copy of the primary insurance's explanation of benefits report and received by Carelon within 60 days of the date on the EOB.
+• When it is determined that Carelon is the secondary payer, claims must be submitted with a copy of the primary insurance's EOB report and received by Carelon within 60 days of the date on the EOB.

-Carelon Health Options reserves right of recovery for all claims in which a primary payment was made prior to receiving EOB information that deems Carelon the secondary payer.
+Carelon reserves right of recovery for all claims in which a primary payment was made prior to receiving EOB information that deems Carelon the secondary payer.
 Carelon applies all recoupments and adjustments to future claims processed and reports such recoupments and adjustments on the EOB.